Steve Bannon returns to Breitbart after ouster from White House

 A person who recently spoke with Bannon told CNN that Bannon is "not going to go out peacefully."

-"It will be Bannon the barbarian," the person said.
+"It will be Bannon the Barbarian," the person said.

-Bannon himself told Bloomberg that he would be "going to war for Trump against his opponents -- on Capitol Hill, in the media, and in corporate America."